TEDxTUM/TEDx-YTT/README.md

 - Every week, the -output-File is renamed into `[BASE_FILENAME]-output_[year]_week[calendar_week].csv` and therefore effectifely 'stored' in a separate file.
 - Every month, the -statistics-File is renamed into `[BASE_FILENAME]-statistics_[year]_[month].csv` (where `[month]` is an integer) and therefore effectifely 'stored' in a separate file.

+# Usage
+In order to use the scraping tool and generate a

 # Contributing